kguralpdx/pandas-challenge/README.md

 ## Notes

 I wasn't able to get all the formatting done on each displayed table.
 I could format the data in the tables and align the row and column headings in the dataframes.
-I didn't get to borders and the groupbys.
+The rest of the formatting like borders was not added.
 Did some Google searching to try and help but ran out of time.
 I also changed the bin labels from what we were given; some of the ranges' start and end values overlapped so I changed that.